Overview

 npm run test:branch:destroy:stack StarterStack

 Branch deploy tasks set GIT_BRANCH_REF, so stack names and resource tags include the cleaned branch suffix.
-The Environments guide covers the workflow end to end.
+See Environments > Ephemeral environments for the full workflow.